Rain Parade

-The Rain Parade is a band that was originally active in the Paisley Underground scene in Los Angeles in the 1980s, and that reunited and resumed touring in 2012.
+Rain Parade is a band that was originally active in the Paisley Underground scene in Los Angeles in the 1980s, and that reunited and resumed touring in 2012.

 History

-Rain Parade in the 1980s (1981–86)
+Rain Parade in the 1980s (1981–1986)

-Originally called the Sidewalks, the band was founded in Minnesota by college roommates Matt Piucci (guitar, vocals) and David Roback (guitar, vocals) in 1981, while they were attending Carleton College.
+Originally called the Sidewalks, the band was founded in Los Angeles by college roommates Matt Piucci (guitar, vocals) and David Roback (guitar, vocals) in 1981, who had attended Carleton College together.
 David's brother Steven Roback (bass, vocals) joined the band shortly thereafter.
 David and Steven had been in a band called the Unconscious with neighbor Susanna Hoffs (who went on to become a member of the Bangles, the most famous of the Paisley Underground bands).
 The band soon added Will Glenn (keyboards and violin) and later Eddie Kalwa (drums).
 They self-released their debut single, "What She's Done to Your Mind" on their Llama label in 1982.